tariq7299/ArabicApp/to-do.md

 ## MyTitle
 - Find another bettert way to define the textColor for the title !! like it is very clunky right now

+## Subscription plan
+- Find some nice pictures for plans and crop them if necessary
+-